 Richard Eyre directs an accomplished cast including Alexander Hanson as Stephen Ward, Charlotte Spencer as Christine Keeler, Charlotte Blackledge as Mandy Rice Davies and Joanna Riding as Valerie Hobson.
 Other cast include Ian Conningham as Ivanov, Chris Howell as Murray, Ricardo Coke Thomas as Lucky Gordon and Wayne Robinson as Johnny Edgecomp, plus Martin Callaghan, Kate Coyston, Jason Denton, Julian Forsyth, Amy Griffiths, Paul Kemble, Emma Kate Nelson, Carl Sanderson, Emily Squibb, John Stacey, Helen Ternent and Tim Walton.

 Read reviews below from the Standard, Guardian, Telegraph, Variety and more.

 Written by: WestEndTheatre

-Tags: Aldwych Theatre, Andrew Lloyd Webber, richard eyre, Stephen Ward
+Tags: Aldwych Theatre, Andrew Lloyd Webber, reviews round-up, Richard Eyre, Stephen Ward